 The hormone medications will be monitored closely through the entire process.
 Your doctor may order changes to the drugs you take as well as the dosage of your medications many times in order to ensure continued success of your journey.
 This is normal and is not a cause for concern.

-Typically the surrogate is released from medication between the 10th and 12th week of pregnancy.
+Typically the surrogate is released from medication between 10 to 12 weeks of pregnancy.
 That time estimate is just a guideline and actual release may come earlier or later.
-When the surrogate is released from medication it is a weaning process that generally takes several days.
+When the surrogate is released from medication, it is a weaning process that generally takes several days.

 Any questions or concerns you experience during your medical cycle can and should be discussed with your case specialist and/or nurse right away.